compasjs/compas/packages/code-gen/src/experimental/README.md

   - Watch out for comparisons of `number` primary keys like `StoreJob`.
 The new code-gen handles those better (string vs number) for big serial
   - Use `includeEntityDiagram` instead of `compas visualise`
+- API client
+  - All responses are automatically validated
+  - Use `axiosInterceptErrorAndWrapWithAppError` on your API clients (also in testing) to automatically intercept errors and rethrow an AppError.

 #### Refs